xbenes/highcharts-axis-labels-shorten/README.md

 ```

-See `example.html` for more detail.
+See `example.html` and `example-many-categories.html` for more details.

 demo
 ====